 - A figure of the risen Christ.
 Jesus back from the dead, with wounds in his hands and feet.

 - A rabbit.
 A common symbol for spring and for Easter, wrapped up in a myth of the ‘Easter Bunny’.

 - A lamb.
 Christians call Jesus ‘the Lamb of God’: to them, he is the sacrifice that brings humanity and God together.

 - A chocolate bar or chocolate egg.
 Chocolate has a special place at Easter, partly because Lent, the 40 previous days, is a time of abstinence.

 Read the Easter Story with the children or you could use an online resource, such as BBC broadcasts: ‘Religions of the World’ for 5-7s and ‘My Life My Religion’ for 7-11s.

 Take objects from the box one by one and display them on a cloth.
 Ask the children to think about each item and discuss its relevance to Easter.

 - Speak and listen: Discuss each object’s connection to Easter stories and celebrations.

 - Play ‘Kim’s Game’.
 Cover the objects with the cloth and ask pupils if they can remember all 14.

-- Put the 14 in number order.
-Lay out numbers 1-14 in a line and invite different children to start at the bottom: what is least important at Easter?
-14th least important?
-Work up to number 1.
+- Put the artefacts in order.
+Lay out numbers in a line and invite different children to start at the bottom: what is least important at Easter?
+And then work up to number 1.